opvexe/circle/README.md

 # Why this project was created ?

-**Mainly my wife's company vibration APP, to do WeChat task sharing, I think it is very troublesome, so I created a script to handle the damn task.**
+**There are such perverted companies.
+Ask employees to download the vibration app to share the company's articles on WeChat Moments and WeChat groups.
+As an employee performance appraisal.
+Such a rubbish company doing something meaningless.
+So to help my wife lighten the burden.
+Just developed this script to handle that damn boring task.**

 # Quick start